erszcz/msc-thesis/dfly-multiboot.md

 headers, as `dloader` won't be able to handle it.

-The only thing required to adjust the load addresses is overriding the load address of the first output section in the linker script.
-The following sections will be just laid out linearly after the adjusted one.
+The only thing required to adjust the load addresses is overriding the load address of the first output section in the linker script - the following sections will be just laid out linearly after the adjusted one.
-The first section is the already mentioned `.interp`.
+This first section is the already mentioned `.interp`.
-The introduced change is presented below:
+The introduced change then is as follows:

 ```diff
    kernmxps = CONSTANT (MAXPAGESIZE);